-Everyone has an idea of how they want to build their AR-15, but many times, you’ll find that many shooters don’t take the capabilities of their rifles into account.
+Everyone has an idea of how they want to build their AR-15, but many times, you’ll find that shooters either don’t take the capabilities of their rifles into account or determine their intended use.

-For example, an LPVO on a 10.5-inch pistol doesn’t make much sense.
+For example, an LPVO on a 10.5-inch pistol, or a high-powered scope on a home defense rifle, doesn’t make much sense.

 AR build with an EOTech and Magnifier handles

-An AR build with an EOTech and Magnifier handles both close-quarters and long distances well.
-Source: reddit
+An AR build with an EOTech and magnifier handles both close-quarters and medium distances well.
+Source

 What To Consider When Buying An Optic For Your AR-15